 Ingeniously, and quite systematically in my approach, I decided to greet all of my new tenants with a greeting basket.
 From house to house I presented gifts to 56 of my tenants.
 The final was her.
 My heart never had beaten so fast while walking through a pair of gates.
 Never had I been so rattled nor perspired so immensely stepping upon a doorstep.
 Though at her door, trepidatiously I would knock as the world immediately froze thereafter, and time no longer held reason.
 For an eternity I could’ve been outside waiting.
 I would’ve never known.
 The moment she answered the door, however, light instantaneously reentered my atmosphere, and the world began to spin again, where, it was at that instant in time she and I both knew we would spend the next 40 years of our life together.

-For my friend, I continued to compose masquerading as my former self, as if I was still in love with the one that got away.
+For my friend, I continued to compose masquerading as my former self as if I was still in love with the one that got away.
 He’d go on to live the life of a celebrity while being adored by millions, traveled the world, and lived in a palace.
 He lived the lavish and spectacular life that was intended for me, with his image that will forever be the one etched in museums of literary excellence.
 In trade, I received his name.
 That’s all I needed.
 For her, deeply I craved for the world to not only know but cherish her and her beauty as the sole créme de la créme of all masterpieces.
 And already, I know when I die I’ll be forgotten as if I’d never existed, but still, she’ll live forever.
 That’s all I ever wanted: for her beauty and name to endure and be loved by all.
 Impossible to most, yes!–but impossible I know not–.

 So, why–why would you ever doubt me?
 Surely, you must be crazy–you have to be the crazy one!–because even in another life you knew I’d find you, with no severing of our bond could I, nor will I ever let take place.
 Simply, you are mine, and I belong to you.
 Death will never hold merit in any resistance attempting to divide our love, for my heavens you are, my angel, nothing will ever keep me from you.
 Nothing.
 And I told you–I told you!
 I’ll never leave your side, because there in the ground forever our corpses will rot together.
-So let the Heavens exist not, with the depths of my love being something you never know, but from our very, very first encounter, I can vow with the greatest certainty of my soul, I knew you were the one–I knew you were my soulmate.
+So let the Heavens exist not and the depths of my love be something you never know, but from our very, very first encounter, I can vow with the greatest certainty of my soul, I knew you were the one–I knew you were my soulmate.
 Though, I ask, still, my darling, do you see me mad?
 Crazy, am I?
-Or is crazy only defying infinite and immeasurable odds–sacrificing and risking everything–exhausting all for something that one simply could not live without?–someone so beautiful the whole world had to see.
+Or is crazy only defying infinite and immeasurable odds–sacrificing and risking everything–exhausting all for something that one simply could not live without?–someone so beautiful I needed the whole world to see.
 Crazy… crazy, I know I’m not.